Anhtram-Python/WebCrawler/README.md

 Parallelizing

-The application fetch URLs in parallel by using Multiprocessing
+The application fetch URLs in parallel by using ThreadPoolExecutor from concurrent.futures

 Test and Build

 test.sh can be used to build and test the application.
 Output will be generated to stdout.
-I would suggest to pipe test.sh to an output file, such as below:
+Output can be piped to an output file, such as below:

 ./test.sh > out 2>&1